wp-plugins/events-manager-extended/readme.txt

 = 3.2.3 =
 * Bugfix: sending mails works again
 * Feature: new parameter for shortcode [events_list]: author, so you can show only events created by a specific person.
 Eg: [events_list author=admin] to show events from author with loginname "admin", [events_list author=admin,admin2] for authors admin OR admin2
 * Feature: ical subscription is now possible for public events.
 Just use "?eme_ical=public" after your WP url, and you'll get the ical feed.
-Eg.: http://www.e-dynamics.be/wordpress/?eme_ical=public
+Eg.: http://www.e-dynamics.be/wordpress/?eme_ical=public.
+Shortcode [events_ical_link] has been created for your convenience.

 = 3.2.4 =
 * Improvement: CSS fixes
+* Feature: new placeholder #_ICALLINK for a single event, so you get a link to an ical event just for that link.
+The shortcode [events_ical_link] can of course still be used.